Rustfahrtagentur/microcad/README.md

 ## Contribute

-We welcome contributions to µCAD, whether it is a bug report, feature request, or a pull request.
+We welcome contributions to µcad, whether it is a bug report, feature request, or a pull request.

 First install [*Git*](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 and [*Rust*](https://www.rust-lang.org/tools/install).